905 words

 git commit

-Git will usually pop up a pre-written commit message for you.
-You can totally just use that.
+Git usually pops up a pre-written commit message for you.
+Honestly?
+Just use that one.
+No notes.

 And you’re done!
 The merge is complete, and your amazing new feature is safe and sound in the main branch! 🎉